CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g15/services/chat/README.md

 1. After installing dependencies, run `npm start` to start the application.
 2. The service should be started on http://localhost:5000.

-Note: .env file is included for the ease of reproducibility.

 ## Running Tests

 Run `npm run test` to execute tests.